IncideDigital/rvt2-docs/docs/rvt2/windows.md

 ### Job `windows.usnjrnl`

-Parse NTFS UsnJrnl, the journal log of NTFS.
+Parse NTFS UsnJrnl file, the journal log of NTFS.
 You will find recent oprations on files: deletion, modification, renaming...

 #### Configurable parameters